SocketCluster/socketcluster-website/docs/api-socket-cluster-client.md

         <li><b>secure:</b> Boolean - Defaults to false</li>
         <li><b>port</b>: Number - Defaults to 80 if !secure otherwise defaults
           to 443.</li>
-        <li><b>path</b>: String - The URL which Asyngular uses to make the initial handshake
+        <li><b>path</b>: String - The URL which SocketCluster uses to make the initial handshake
           for the WebSocket.
-Defaults to '/asyngular/'.</li>
+Defaults to '/socketcluster/'.</li>
         <li><b>query</b>: Object - A map of key-value pairs which will be used as query
           parameters for the initial HTTP handshake which will initiate the WebSocket connection.</li>
         <li><b>ackTimeout</b>: Number (milliseconds) - This is the timeout for